dfinke/ImportExcel/mdHelp/en/Set-ExcelRange.md

 # Set-ExcelRange

 ## SYNOPSIS
-Applies number, font, alignment and/or color formatting, values or formulas to a range of Excel cells.
+Applies number, font, alignment, and/or color formatting values (or formulas) to a range of Excel cells.

 ## SYNTAX